captbrando/hackingbrando/Branden, the Human.md

 Disagreement is ok.
 We will learn to efficiently disagree with each other and trust and respect each other more.
 Ideas don’t get better when everyone is in agreement.

+I expect you to hold me accountable to these principles just like I will hold you accountable to them.

 ## Escalation Protocol

 Sometimes we will run into a brick wall when trying to accomplish a task.
 Over the years, I have learned a few things about how this occurs.

 * **My priority may not be in line with your priority.** Things important to me may not be important to you, and vice versa.
 Conflict with other groups often stems from misaligned goals and priorities.
-* **Escalation is not for getting your way.** However, it can be a tool to highlight broken process or organizational dysfunction that is not in line with the overall goals.
+* **Escalation is not for getting your way.** However, it can be a tool to highlight broken process or organizational dysfunction that is not in line with our overall goals.

 ## Meeting Protocol